Ceirced/AIR_project_25/README.md

 2. Representation learning
 3. Neural reranking

-In every directory there are several notebooks, which are executable out of the box except for two notebooks:
+In each of these three directories there are several notebooks, which are executable out of the box except for two notebooks:
 - `embedding_gpt.ipynb` and `reranking_gpt.ipynb` require an OPENAI_KEY